rConfig V8 Core CLI Commands Reference

 Options:

---pattern: Use regex pattern for advanced searching--case-sensitive: Perform case-sensitive search
+--pattern: Use a regex pattern for advanced searching--case-sensitive: Perform a case-sensitive search

 Use cases: